olid78/MotoSOS/README.md

 How It Works

-	1. User Registration & Login
-Users create an account to access the services.
+	1. User Registration & Login ; Users create an account to access the services.
-	2. Service Request
-Drivers input their location, issue description, and vehicle details.
+	2. Service Request ; Drivers can input their location, issue description, and vehicle details.
-	3. Connecting to Services
-MotoSOS locates the nearest available garage and dispatches the appropriate help.
+	3. Connecting to Services ; MotoSOS locates the nearest available garage and dispatches the appropriate help.
-	4. Real-Time Tracking
-Users can track the status of their request and monitor the progress until help arrives.
+	4. Real-Time Tracking ;  Users can track the status of their request and monitor the progress until help arrives.

 Technologies Used